 SCB's high reliance on consumer- and car finance-related earnings streams limits its potential for earnings diversification and exposes it to unexpected shocks outside its direct control.
 At the same time, SCB benefits from its specialist risk management know-how in managing related business cycle and operational risks.

 ESG considerations

-Santander Consumer Bank AG's ESG Credit Impact Score is Neutral-to-Low CIS-2
+Santander Consumer Bank AG's ESG credit impact score is CIS-2